 SafetyWing | COVID-19 coverage, comprehensive travel & medical, and insurance can be purchased while travelling for digital nomads.

 Why you should visit Puglia

-Puglia is a must-see in Italy and not many know the existence of this beautiful Region.
+Puglia is a must-see in Italy, and not many know the existence of this beautiful Region.
 If after this post we made you want to go to Puglia, you should read here all our reasons why Puglia is worth visiting.
 A week in Puglia is something that you have to do at least once in your life.
-The stunning scenarios, delicious food and friendly people, will make your Puglia itinerary 7 days the best one of your life!
+The stunning scenarios, delicious food and friendly people will make your Puglia itinerary 7 days the best one of your life!

 How many days do you need in Puglia?

-Even planning a week in Puglia will be not enough.
+Even planning a week in Puglia will not be enough.
 Puglia is really big, and we think visiting this part of Italy just one time will not give you a full idea of the entire country.
 To answer this question, we will say that it is good if you plan your Puglia holidays per stage.
-It is good to divide it for more internal paths, like this itinerary and a second stage which will involve more the beaches of the South.
+It is good to divide it into more internal paths, like this itinerary and a second stage which will involve more of the beaches of the South.
 Depending on when you are visiting Puglia, we can say that the second part is perfect for summer.
 Instead, you can consider the first as spring break or a later summer retreat.